 I started working on this recipe when the folks at Tillamook surprised us with a delivery of their Farmstyle Greek Yogurt.
 We are big Greek yogurt fans for eating as well as to cook with; but, I have to say they have really outdone themselves with this yogurt.
 It is ultra creamy, and not overly tangy.
 That just drives me crazy when a Greek yogurt is too tangy or tart.
 The texture is thick making it great for baking as well as this marinade that has been inspired by a longing to go to Morocco.

-While this recipe was amazing cooked over a campfire, it is just as good when you use your home grill!
-Serve with cucumber salad, hummus and flatbread to make a complete and light summer meal.
+While this recipe was amazingly cooked over a campfire, it is just as good when you use your home grill!
+Serve with cucumber salad, hummus, and flatbread to make a complete and light summer meal.

 Moroccan Chicken Kabobs